 That said, it is important to note that health information is sensitive information.
 And that is now regulated (or could be soon) under several other U.S. privacy laws, including the California Privacy Rights Act (CPRA), the Colorado Privacy Act (CPA), the Virginia Consumer Data Protection Act (VCDPA) and the proposed American Data Privacy and Protection Act (ADPPA).
 The Federal Trade Commission (FTC) also recently issued guidance on compromised health information.

-HIPAA only lays out privacy rules for health care providers and insurance companies to follow when they handle personally identifiable medical data.
+HIPAA only lays out privacy rules for most health care providers and insurance companies to follow when they handle personally identifiable medical data.
 The same piece of information that is protected by HIPAA at a doctor’s office is not protected by it in other settings.

-Specifically, HIPAA doesn’t protect you when:
+Specifically, HIPAA generally doesn’t protect you when:

 - Browsing the internet for health info